drpolygon/Boo/README.md

 # Boo
-A First Person Puzzle Game for UE4.
-Enter each mansion, exorcise the ghosts and GET OUT ALIVE!
+A First Person Puzzle Game prototype for UE4.
+Enter each mansion and appease the forlorn ghosts to progress!

-Initial project was set up using 4.16.2 and may require installation of StarterContent pack (not included in the repo)
+To Contribute:

-(A family game jam)
+Install Unreal 4.16.2, create a Default First Person C++ project called "Boo" with StarterContent enabled, then sync this repo